lborocs/22cob290-part2-team-07/design/Report/report.md

 It uses composition with reactive, reusable components.
 The reactive data-binding system handles updating the DOM whenever the underlying data changes, making development much simpler.
 Single File Components (SFCs) are self-contained units of the HTML, TS, and CSS which handle both the logic and the rendering.
-This gave us an intuitive way of diving up tasks between the team, as everyone could work on individual components and also allowed for reusability across the whole system, saving time and streamlining development.
+This gave us an intuitive way of dividing up tasks between the team, as everyone could work on individual components and also allowed for reusability across the whole system, saving time and streamlining development.

-Additionally, Vue works well with several build tools such as CSS pre-processors, enabling us to easily use SCSS, making it easier to write and maintain styles for the created components across the application.
+Additionally, Vue works well with several build tools such as CSS preprocessors, enabling us to easily use SCSS, making it easier to write and maintain styles for the created components across the application.

 The nature of single-page applications provide fast transitions between pages as well as reducing the load on the server.
 The downside of this is a long initial load-time as the client downloads and executes all of the JavaScript to build the DOM.
 We solved this by introducing [Nuxt](#nuxt).